fedllanes/syncswapclient/README.md

 ```

 Quick Start
 Here's how to start using it.
-More examples can be seen in the Example_usage.ipybn jupyter notebook.
+More examples can be seen in the Usage_example.ipybn jupyter notebook.

 ```python
 from web3 import Web3